IBM/aspera-cli/docs/README.erb.md

 Installation without network:

-It is essentially the same procedure as installation for Windows with internet, but instead of retrieving files from internet, copy the files from a machine with internet access, and then install from those archives:
+It is essentially the same procedure as the internet-connected Windows installation, but instead of downloading files from the internet, copy them from a machine with internet access and install from those archives:

 - Download the Ruby installer from <https://rubyinstaller.org/downloads/>